evilandrex/raided-loa/src/index.md

 - Artist: If they do more than 10% of the team damage, they're Recurrence.
 - Aeromancer: Checking for the Sunshower synergy buff on their own Sunshower skill (Wind Fury)
 </details>

+Whenever scraping methods are updated, it is unlikely previous logs will be rescraped with new methods.
+Check the changelogs to see when scraping procedures have changed (e.g., Sidereal weapons being classified as weird was added in June 2024).

 The data scraping is written in Python and the site/visualization is written with Javascript in the Observable Framework.
 Data scraping and deployment is